Seeing the whole picture

 Customers lacked basic metrics like packet loss for troubleshooting

-Capacity increases and contract renewals were still fully ticket driven
+Capacity increases and contract renewals were fully ticket driven

 One team described a 30 day connectivity outage at a major healthcare customer, made worse by missing diagnostic tooling

-Meanwhile, Azure Local, Google Distributed Cloud, and Oracle Alloy were all moving toward simpler, more self serve experiences while ours remained operationally heavy
+Azure Local, Google Distributed Cloud, and Oracle Alloy were all moving toward simpler, self serve experiences while ours stayed operationally heavy

-Together, these patterns gave us a shared view of what existed, what was broken, and where design could drive the most value first.
+Together, these patterns gave us a shared view of what existed, what was broken, and where to drive the most value first.

 Impact